 top of page

-Rotorua Energy Events Centre, New Zealand
+Rotorua Energy Events Centre, NZ

 The field trips are a highlight of the Conference and are scheduled for Tuesday 3rd December.
 You can book a field trip when you register online.